zjnhfut/Intelligent-Cockpit-Survey/README.md

 # Intelligent-Cockpit-Survey
 Our paper "Modern Automotive Intelligent Cockpit: Technical Architecture, Taxonomy and Future Development"

-Fig1: The framework of the core content of the survey.
+Fig1: The framework of the survey.
 ![](https://github.com/zjnhfut/Intelligent-Cockpit-Survey/blob/main/framework%20of%20the%20survey.png)

 Fig2: Basic technologies of intelligent cockpits.